OpenDSA/OpenDSA/RST/en/MengBridgeCourse/2114SoftwareDesignAndMVC.rst

 the development process, help developers avoid common pitfalls, and in general helps software developers learn and practice good software design without needing to experiences the failures and trial-and-error of those who came before us.

 Both the Model-View-Controller and Observer Design patterns are commonly used.
 Java initially provided the Observer interface and Observable class for this model but they are now deprecated because they are not well suited for handling multiple simultaneous threads of execution.
-As an introduction we will refer to Observer and Observable but in practice we will use our own classes.
+This page discusses Observer and Observable - while this design pattern stands, these classes are deprecated and in the Tower of Hanoi project we now use our own Model and View classes to take the place of these.

 [11:00] MVC and Observer Video